 Dr. Oscar Serrallach has a special knack for helping women recover from the postnatal period (he helped our head of content get back on her feet after her first kid—all the way from his post in Australia).
 We worked with him to design a natal protocol that we’re calling The Mother Load to support women pre-conception, through pregnancy, and after:

 Are there specific ingredients that are heroes that were important to include?
 Any that work together to become more powerful?

-MAGNESIUM works in the background, making sure all the other ingredients can do their job to the fullest.
+Magnesium is like a background worker, helping everything else to their job to the fullest.
 (It’s like Pepper Pots in Iron Man.)

 Why do we need these ingredients in supplement form?